 What seems like an insignificant small act of kindness, really goes a long way and can impact someone more than you realize.

-***Thanks again to random stranger who was exiting the bathroom but turned around to walk to the handicap stall located the farthest from the entrance to make sure that I didn’t have to struggle to open the bathroom stall door by myself on crutches.
+***Thanks again to the random stranger who helped me.
+She was exiting the bathroom but turned around to walk to the handicap stall, located the farthest from the entrance, to make sure that I didn’t have to struggle to open the bathroom stall door by myself on crutches.

 Little things make a big difference.

 I was told that you technically don’t have to tip the wheelchair assistance workers at the airport ….but that most people tend to tip $2-$5.
 They are a HUGE help, especially if you have a connecting flight in Atlanta.

 They can also make stops at the restroom or a restaurant if you need them to.
 I tipped each of my helpers $5 because they made my day so much easier.

 11. Bring your medicine and prop up your foot whenever possible

 Swelling is likely during a big travel day and it can be really hard to get comfortable.
 It’s unlikely that you will be able to prop it up on the plane unless you get an empty seat next to you.
 Take advantage of the time you are waiting at the gate to try to elevate your foot and drink lots of water whenever possible.

 12. Don’t let a broken ankle stop you from doing what you love…in moderation